Florida Butterflies

 Eastern Tiger Swallowtail - Papilio glaucus

 Sweetbay magnolia, (Magnolia virginianais) is a major host plant in Florida.
-Adults feed on a wide varity of flowers.
+Adults feed on a wide variety of flowers.
 Sipping water and minerals from mud, males often conglamorate in a characteristic called "puddling" (Berger and Lederhouse 1985).

 Giant Swallowtail - Papilio cresphontes